Overview of asset ingestion and processing with asset microservices

 - Ability to configure post-processing workflow to add user-specific actions and integrations.

-Asset microservices help to avoid the need for third-party rendering tools and methods (like ImageMagick and FFmpeg transcoding) and simplify configurations, while providing basic functionality for common file types by default.
+Asset microservices help to avoid the need for third-party rendering tools and methods (like ImageMagick and FFmpeg transcoding) and simplify configurations, while providing basic functionality for the common file formats by default.

 A high-level architecture diagram depicts the key elements of asset ingestion and processing and flow of assets across the system.